crimsonFig/AudioSurfer_Game_AI/README.md

 This bot's two AI models is:
 * an object detection model (ODM) that takes input from the screen then outputs object locations
-* a long short-term memory model (LTSMM) that takes in a feature vector and outputs a predicted feature vector
+* a long short-term memory model (LSTMM) that takes in a feature vector and outputs a predicted feature vector

 The full loop of data goes as follows:
 1. capture an image from the screen